FantasyInternet/cyberterminal/docs/classes/_script__lib_breaker_.breaker.md

 # Class: Breaker

-Class for taking care of game input
+Class for taking care of break input

 ## Hierarchy